yoasif/yoasif.github.io/_posts/2022-03-13-youtube-vanced-is-dead-how-to-replace-it-with-firefox.markdown

 tags: Firefox
 ---

 On March 13, 2022, [Vanced](https://vancedapp.com/) announced on Twitter that [Vanced had been discontinued](https://twitter.com/YTVanced/status/1503052250268286980).
 Vanced was a modded version of the official YouTube app that added features like ad blocking, sponsor blocking (via SponsorBlock), and the return of removed YouTube features like "dislikes" of videos.
-This happened as a result of a [cease and desist](https://twitter.com/linuxct/status/1503081083486810120) request - presumably from YouTube.
+This happened as a result of a [cease and desist](https://www.theverge.com/2022/3/13/22975890/youtube-vanced-app-discontinued-shutting-down-legal-reasons) request from Google.

 All is not lost, however.
 You can still get the most important Vanced features on Firefox Nightly.
 In this post, I walk through how to get the Vanced features in Firefox, by installing the [Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix "Firefox Nightly on Google Play") version.